prakritj/ds105_wallstreetbets/index.md

 ### Further Analysis of Stocks

 To analyse our dataset further, we needed to identify the stocks that r/WSB was discussing on a larger scale.
 To do this, we stripped each comment into all-caps words resembling stock tickers, compared it against a list of all companies listed in the US (r/WSB primarily discusses US-based companies) and then extracted the top 30 tickers mentioned on the Subreddit.
 From this, many were a false positive - all-caps words which were used frequently but not in the context of the stock itself.
 We eliminated  false positives by examining a random list of comments for each ticker, categorising them into three categories: buy, sell, or false positive.
-7 were false positives, leaving us with a list of 23 companies to analyse:
+7 were false positives, leaving us with a list of 23 companies to analyse, sorted below by cumulative score:

-__*Add table of companies here*__

 |**Ticker**|**Frequency**|**Cumulative Score**|**Buy/Sell**|
 |:--:|:--:|:--:|:--:|